carboniq-dev/carboniq-dev.github.io/docs/index.md

 ## Flux point

 !!!
-Info "Comming soon"
+Tip "Comming soon"
     Estimated release: **January 2024**

 Flux point is a versatile plugin that effortlessly generates vectors for spawning particles or meshes, suitable for both 2D and 3D shapes.
-Its user-friendly design and seamless integration with blueprint libraries make it an essential tool for creative and technical projects.

 Epic Store | Documentation